 Guidance for coronavirus testing including who is eligible for a test, how to get tested and the different types of test are available on the Scottish Government website.

-If point of care testing is available in primary care settings, then it may be used to inform risk prior to any procedures being carried out e.g within dentistry.
-It should be noted that Lateral Flow Devices are not considered point of care testing.
+If point of care testing is available in primary care settings, then it may be used to inform risk prior to any procedures being carried out eg within dentistry.

 7.1.4 Triaging individuals